takashiharano/bsb64/README.md

 BSB64
 =====================

 BSB64 is a specification and implementation for the simple encryption.
+The encrypted data is seemingly Base64 encoded characters, but it is impossible to decode in Base64.
+The detail of the mechanism is available at https://bsb64.com/

 ## Usage
 Java: